 Out of all age groups, it was 18-24 years old who were most likely to talk to them about suicide.

-A study funded by the Department of Health and Social Care, carried out a report of Mental Health of Children and Young People in England in 2020 due to COVID-19, following up to the 2017 survey.
+A study funded by the Department of Health and Social Care carried out a report on the Mental Health of Children and Young People in England in 2020 due to COVID-19, following up to a 2017 survey.

 The reported rates show that probable mental disorders have increased since 2017.
-In 2020, one in six (16.0%) children aged 5- to 16-year-old were identified as having mental health disorders.
-This has increased from 1 in 9 (10.8%) in 2017.
+In 2020, one in six (16.0%) children aged from five to 16 years old were identified as having mental health disorders.
+This has increased from one in nine (10.8%) in 2017.
 The increase was evident in both boys and girls.

 54.1% of 11 to 16 years old children and 59.0% of 17 to 22 years old young people with a probable mental disorder were more likely to say that lockdown had made their life worse.

-Sharing her mental health experience was the 22 years old Hannah Workman, who in 2018 started a YouTube channel to highlight her mental health journey.
+Sharing her mental health experience was 22-year-old Hannah Workman, who in 2018 started a YouTube channel to highlight her mental health journey.

 Advice from experts for those who are suffering from mental health